 FSRA has conducted surveys for government agencies and private organizations to identify and document petroglyphs and other cultural resources that have not yet been recorded.
 Our work has included site recording projects for the National Forest, Pacific Gas and Electric Company, and the Bureau of Land Management.

 In recent years, new technologies have improved our ability to detect and document petroglyphs that have become faint over time or are overlaid by more recent imagery.
-Site recording includes field scouting, measuring, drawing, photography, and, when appropriate, videography, as well as documenting the surrounding environmental and cultural context.
+Site recording includes site description and location, measuring , drawing, photography, and, when appropriate, videography, as well as documenting the surrounding environmental and cultural context.

 This work often requires transporting specialized equipment into remote areas and conducting detailed field expeditions.